Nintendo 64 Architecture

 About this edition

 The ‘classic’ edition is an alternative version to the ‘modern’ counterpart.
 It doesn’t require Javascript, state-of-the-art CSS or convoluted HTML to work, which makes it ideal for readers who use accessibility tools or legacy internet browsers.
-On the other hand, eBook users can now check the eBook edition.
+On the other hand, paper/eBook users can now check the book editions.

 This edition is identical content-wise.
 However, interactive widgets have been simplified to work with pure HTML, though these will offer an link to the original article in case the reader wants to try the ‘full version’.